-Cussons was one of the first to respond to the calls for help last Thursday after Andrew Oberle, a 26-year-old graduate student who had been spending his summer conducting research at the Institute, was attacked by two chimpanzees after stepping into a restricted area while leading a tour.
+Cussons was one of the first to respond to the calls for help Thursday after Andrew Oberle, a 26-year-old graduate student who had been spending his summer conducting research at the institute, was attacked by two chimpanzees after he stepped into a restricted area while leading a tour.

-Cussons, appearing on "GMA" today just feet from where the accident occurred, provided a tick-tock account of exactly what happened in the scary first moments after he received word of the attack.
+Cussons, appearing on "GMA" today feet from where the accident occurred, provided a timeline of what happened in the first moments after he received word of the attack.

 After the fourth round was fired, the chimps moved away, allowing Cussons and first responders to get to Oberle, who suffered huge cuts to his head and face that left his skull and facial bones exposed.

-Oberle, an anthropology major at the University of Texas at San Antonio, underwent six hours of surgery in a South African hospital on Sunday, where he is now in stable condition.
-His parents arrived to the hospital this morning to be with their son.
+Oberle, an anthropology major at the University of Texas at San Antonio, underwent six hours of surgery in a South African hospital Sunday.
+His parents arrived at the hospital from the United States. this morning to be with their son.

 "As far as the information that we've received, he is in stable condition," Cussons said.
 "We are hurting at the sanctuary in the sense that we've witnessed a lot of things and we're very sorry for what happened and we're just so sorry for the family to have to endure this and for Andy to have to go through this."

-The Institute's internal investigation of the attack, launched immediately after the attack occurred, shows that the two male chimps, Nikki and Amadeus, responded to an overstepping of boundaries by Oberle who had crossed into a "no go zone" in one of two fences separating him from the animals Oberle did not have clearance to be standing in the area past the public fence, according to Cussons.
+The institute's internal investigation of the attack, launched immediately after the attack occurred, shows that the two male chimps, Nikki and Amadeus, responded to Oberle's crossing into a "no-go zone" in one of two fences separating him from the animals.
+Oberle did not have clearance to be standing in the area past the public fence, Cussons said.